 Want our newest blog posts straight in your inbox?
 Sign up for our bi-weekly newsletter!

 Q: What was the greatest cultural challenge exponential growth posed (how do you work to solve it)?

 A: Realizing that things evolve, change and need to scale.
 Nothing is ever fully complete and there’s always room for more iterations and development!
 More importantly, understanding that great ideas have an expiry date.
 We have a saying at Shopify: ‘strong opinions, loosely held.'
 We talk about this often because a lot of great ideas might be right for 100 employees, but completely wrong for 500.

 This was pretty hard to swallow at times, but once we came to terms with this, we were better off for it.
-We were able to adapt and evolve certain tools, processes and behaviours to be more inline with the current culture, instead of the original ‘50 people culture.’
+We were able to adapt and evolve certain tools, processes, and behaviors to be more in line with the current culture, instead of the original ‘50 people culture.’

 Q: A great quote from one of Shopify’s employees: “The problems we have to solve can be tough.
 But we all work together.”
 Teamwork is crucial, particularly in a multi-location company that is growing exponentially.
 What are some tools the team at Shopify use to stay cohesive?

 A: We live on collaboration tools like Slack, Google Hangout, and Sococo.
 Without these tools, we wouldn’t be able to communicate and work together like we currently do.
 We encourage ad-hoc brainstorming sessions and in-person meetings.
 We also encourage people to travel to different offices and meet new teams and challenge new problems.
 We’ve built our offices and culture to facilitate this type of teamwork.